Three Americans killed in Kabul hospital attack

 Eight Afghans and 13 foreigners were killed in January when a Taliban suicide bomber and gunmen attacked a restaurant in Kabul's diplomatic district.

-(Reporting by Jeremy Laurence; and Hamid Shalizi; Additional reporting by Nick Carey and David Bailey; Editing by Paul Tait, Robert Birsel and Dan Grebler)
+(Reporting by Jeremy Laurence; and Hamid Shalizi; Editing by Paul Tait and Robert Birsel)